-- A. The change causes an increase in the client fee. - B. A change in employment necessitates a change to full-time care for a client who is initially determined eligible for half-time care only.
-Changes from halftime to full-time or full-time to half-time will be effective the Monday after the change has been requested forward unless payments have not been made.
+The change causes an increase in the client fee.

+A change in employment necessitates a change to full-time care for a client who is initially determined eligible for half-time care only.
+Changes from half-time to full-time or full-time to half-time will be effective the Monday after the change has been requested forward unless payments have not been made.

-Changes in address, telephone numbers or income that do not increase the client fee will not require a new or amended application, but the changes should be made in the SC Voucher Program database to update page 1 and/or page 2 of the voucher system and document memo field.
+Changes in address, telephone numbers or income that do not increase the client fee will not require a new or amended application, but the changes should be made in the SC Child Care Scholarship Program database to update page 1 and/or page 2 of the child care database and document memo field.

-In those instances where eligibility is being re-determined and a new or amended application is needed, if the child is eligible for continued care under their applicable funding source, up to 52 weeks of care will be given.
+In those instances where eligibility is being re-determined and a new or amended application is needed, if the child is eligible for continued care under their applicable funding source, 12 months (52 weeks) of care will be given.
 If the change causes the client to be ineligible, services are terminated the first Monday following the 10th working day after the Control Center is notified.